E: [email protected]

-I have a simple checklist which we can easily show you how to run through:
+We have a simple checklist which we can easily show you how to run through:

-I'm continually amazed at just how many websites tick ALL these boxes.
+We are continually amazed at just how many websites tick ALL these boxes.

 How you then contact these prospects is down to individual preference.
-I like to have a chat with the owner/decision maker to make some initial observations and hear them talk about their business.
+We like to have a chat with the owner/decision maker to make some initial observations and hear them talk about their business.
 One learns a lot from listening!

 In some instances we'll get the ball rolling by spending time setting up a test site and adding a few pages of initial content.
 Business owners appreciate that we've taken the time and trouble to do provide extra value on a no obligation basis like this as it shows we do more than just "promise".
 Also, once they are actually "looking" at their new website and start discussing it, they've mentally pushed themselves over the hill and at some point in the conversation they tend to ask "right, where do we go from here, what do you need from us"

 A website is rather like a pair of binoculars, amazing if focused in correctly, but deeply frustrating if not.
 Most businesses are nearly doing most things OK, and it's really a case of restructuring their old outdated current website into a new modern website that meets the expectations of today's internet users.